freakout42/formax/README.md

 ==========

  - Application
     A form or a series of forms that satisfies a business function.
  - Base table
     The database table on which a block is based.
  - Base table field
+    A field that corresponds to a column in the base table of the block that owned the field.
  - Block
  - Constant text
  - Context